mark-gerarts/perfect-fifth/README.md

 - Implement all of p5js
 - Documentation & docblocks + check if these can be extracted/published
   somewhere
-- Publish the package when sufficiently featured
-- For simplicity's sake, could add a global mode variant as well
 - Test suite could possibly be something like playwright on the examples repo
-- Minify bundle.js output in examples project
-- Potentially add examples from the reference as well

 ## Credits